Smoking Recovery Calculator

 - Within the first year of tobacco abstinence, the lung capacity improves a lot.
 It basically means that your physical fitness increases - it's easier to deliver oxygen to the blood and then to all vital organs.
 You'll experience less shortness of breath and really feel that you quit to be fit!

-- It's been proven that after 60 weeks, the blood pressure in aorta drops by around 7 mmHg, and the arteries lose their stiffness.
-In consequence, the risk of risk of heart attack and stroke drops substantially.
+- that after 60 weeks, the blood pressure in the aorta drops by around 7 mmHg, and the arteries lose their stiffness.
+In consequence, the risk of heart attack and stroke drops substantially.

-- It's interesting that during the first year, loss of a tooth is twice as likely as that of a non-smoker.
+- It's interesting that during the first year, is twice as likely as that of a non-smoker.
 Don't freak out!
 This risk diminishes with time.

 Years after quitting: the recovery